AlessandroBregoli/Anomaly-Detection-in-Dynamic-Networks-comparison-and-benchmarking/README.md

 Qui inserite l'analisi esplorativa

 ## Experimental settings
+we have chosen 10 iterations for any experiments performed by using Monte Carlo method.
+The table(referenza a tabella) shows more details on algorithms' parameters.
+On any iteration of Monte Carlo method the grid search uses all parameters' combination for any algorithms (as shown Section 3.4).

 qui inserire discorso su montecarlo numero iterazioni no tabelle subito dopo, in un'altra sezione, spiegare i paramentri scelti per il gridsearch.